policies

 - Help with players registration for try-outs

-(if manager named prior to the team being finalised) - Responsible for team registration
+(if manager named prior to the team being finalised) - Responsible for submitting the roster to the EDZA East Chair

-(preparing budget to be submitted to district rep) - Liaison between parents and coaching staff
+(preparing budget to be submitted to EDZA East Chair) - Liaison between parents and coaching staff

 Introduction